ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Pipelines.md

 Click the **"three dots" > Rename/move** to provide a meaningful name and optionally move to a folder.
 For example, if your repo's name is `my-repo` and the pipeline YAML file is `firstpipeline.yaml`, the pipeline could be renamed to something like `my-repo__firstpipeline` in a `my-repo` folder.

-> *Note: During a pipeline’s first execution, it may be required to manually authorize it to use agent pools (depending on security settings) and/or access other resources (repos, variable groups, etc.).*
+> *Note: During a pipeline’s first run, it may be required to manually authorize the pipeline to use agent pools (depending on security settings) and/or access other resources (repos, variable groups, etc.).*

 ### Add PR Trigger